zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/01-sinhala-google.md

 [Msdiv 1] (# msdiv1) # msdiv1 .ref .msdiv} (1 - 1)

 [APZ 1.1] (# apz1.1) # apz1.1 .ref .apz} "
-Materialism is obtained. ”Lust is essentially two parts of lust.
+Materialism is obtained.
+"Lust is essentially two parts of lust.
 (ii) That is, materialism and depravity.
 Who are the materialists?
 Delightful images, pleasing sounds, pleasing smells, Delightful Flavors, Delightful Touches, And Blankets, Blankets